samokret/samokret.github.io/content/home/about.md

 # Biography

 Sam "Senior" Okret is a professor of molecular endocrinology at the department of Biosciences and Nutrition at Karolinska Institutet.
-His research interests are mainly focused on hormones and glucocorticoids.
-He leads the Sam Okret Group (SO-Group).
+His research interests are mainly focused on hormones, including estrogen and glucocorticoids.
+He leads the Sam Okret Group (<a href='http://ki.se/orgid/137007'>SO-Group</a>).

 <!-- include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.